meet 5 drag kings challenging gender expectations

-"I have always been ME!
-I never felt my birth gender and shifted between gender identities/sexualities so non-binary and genderfluid works best.
-My race is who I am also, as a performer you notice when you are the only one in a venue as you prepare for your act to "fit in".
-While Drag has always been inclusive from the days of Gladys Bentley and I'm honoured by the support, love and motivation from the community, I feel we must continue to reach out and encourage difference."
+"I have always been me!
+I never felt my birth gender and have shifted between gender identities/sexualities.
+So, non-binary and gender-fluid work best.
+My race is who I am also.
+As a performer you notice when you are the only one in a venue as you prepare for your act to "fit in".
+While drag has always been inclusive from the days of Gladys Bentley and I'm honored by the support, love ,and motivation from the community — I feel we must continue to reach out and encourage difference."

-"I'm a style blender for sure.
-I move from smart and suited, to typical gaming nerd then a BDSM master.
-I love different looks but no matter what, I'm always trying to get the kit off.
-If I can't strip out of it - it isn't worth it!"
+"I'm a style blender, for sure.
+I move from smart and suited to typical gaming nerd to BDSM master.
+I love different looks, but no matter what, I'm always trying to get the kit off.
+If I can't strip out of it, it isn't worth it!"

-"Romeo is and always will be a DANCEOHOLIC!
+"Romeo is and always will be a danceoholic!
 Think Magic Mike meets Paris Is Burning.
-I want to bring Vogue Ballroom to the King world but intensify the sexual appeal across all genders and sexualities.
-I say, 'Love yourself for who you are rather than what others wish to see and KING IT EACH AND EVERY WAY'."
+I want to bring vogue ballroom into the king world, but intensify the sexual appeal across all genders and sexualities.
+I say, 'Love yourself for who you are rather than what others wish to see and king it each and every way!'"

 "So many Kings have inspired me and helped me develop.
-Thank you Adam All, LoUis CYfer, Sammy Silver, Benjamin Butch, Richard Von Wild, Gusher, Chiyo Gomes, Rico Del Ray, Alex U. Inn (Momma's Boyz); Rusty Von Chrome."
+Thank you Adam All, LoUis CYfer, Sammy Silver, Benjamin Butch, Richard Von Wild, Gusher, Chiyo Gomes, Rico Del Ray, Alex U. Inn (Momma's Boyz), and Rusty Von Chrome."

-BOiBOX is a monthly Drag King Variety show, the mothership is the last Thursday of the month at SHE Soho, with brother nights at Her Upstairs in Camden, and The Glory in Haggerston, all hosted by godfather of new wave 'Kingdom' Adam All and partner Apple Derriéres.
+BOiBOX is a monthly drag king variety show.
+The mothership is the last Thursday of the month at SHE Soho, with brother nights at Her Upstairs in Camden, and The Glory in Haggerston — all hosted by the godfather of new wave 'Kingdom' Adam All and Apple Derriéres.

-Kingdom at The Marlborough Pub and Theatre in Brighton is held pretty frequently often featuring many familiar faces if you are a BOIBOX fan but they also have a huge community of emerging and home-grown talent from the south.
-See also in Brighton Traumfrau at Wagner Hall and Latest Music Bar.
+Kingdom at The Marlborough Pub and Theatre in Brighton is held frequently and often features familiar faces from BOIBOX.
+Also, they have a large community of emerging and home-grown talent from the South of England.
+Also be sure to check out Traumfrau at Wagner Hall and Latest Music Bar in Brighton.

 Peaky Binders at the Fox in Birmingham, run by Jonny Jupiter semi regularly is an exciting new venture and worth keeping an eye on.

-The Kingdom Come, Walkley Community Centre, Sheffield, run by Andro and Eve and hosted and curated by Adam All and Apple Derriéres, has so far had one event with another in the pipeline.
-Also Kingdom Come is running a full day Drag King workshop with Adam and Apple on the 22nd of April.
+The Kingdom Come, Walkley Community Centre, Sheffield, run by Andro and Eve and hosted and curated by Adam All and Apple Derriéres, has so far has only had one event, but has another in the pipeline.
+Kingdom Come is also running a full-day drag king workshop with Adam and Apple on April 22nd.

-Bar Wotever at The Royal Vauxhall Tavern every Tuesday is one of the earliest and best known London venues for Drag.
-It's now a King staple run by Ingo a former King back in the early 90's
+Bar Wotever at The Royal Vauxhall Tavern takes place every Tuesday and is one of the earliest and best known London venues for drag performances.
+The venue is now a king staple run by Ingo, who was a popular king in the early 90's

-Museum of Transology: Films, exhibits, journals give visibility to the history of Transcestry.
-Fashion Space at London College of Fashion until 22 April.
+Museum of Transology: Films, exhibits, and journals give visibility to the history of "Transcestry".
+It will be at the Fashion Space at London College of Fashion until April 22nd.

 Text Caryn Franklin